tjeufoolen/Sudoku/README.md

 # BLAZOR_SudokuWebsite
-Project build for the Design Patterns 1 module using a variety of design patterns consisting of abstract factories, builders, strategies, visitors, states and more.
+Fun little website to play different types of Sudoku games.
+Written in C# using Blazor and a variety of design patterns consisting of abstract factories, builders, strategies, visitors, states and more.

 ## Prerequisites
 - Visual studio 2019 or higher